 So in addition to concerns about your physical health amid the global COVID-19 outbreak, you’re most likely experiencing additional financial stress worrying about how to make ends meet after your sudden loss of income.
 Again, though it’s little comfort, you’ve got plenty of company.

 After you take a deep breath, consider the following tips to help you navigate your next steps, in the middle of an unprecedented crisis.

 Do Something About Your Current Expenses

 While you wait for your benefits to begin, I recommend that those who are out of work, contact all of their service providers, from landlords or mortgage companies to utilities, and let them know they have been either laid off or had their hours reduced.

 Banks and other service providers will work with you through this time.
-A few banks could offer assistance to its customers, impacted by COVID-19 that they can have monthly service fees waived and won’t be penalized if they need to withdraw from an account before it matures or may even have certain other services for such customers
+A few banks could offer assistance to their customers, impacted by COVID-19 that they can have monthly service fees waived and won’t be penalized if they need to withdraw from an account before it matures or may even have certain other services for such customers

 Recognizing that staying connected through the pandemic is crucial.